-Trip and idle data can now be combined with tools available in Event Rules for use in Event Rule reports.
+Trip and idling data can now be combined with tools available in Event Rules for use in Event Rule reports.

-In this example, we will create a report that shows the total duration of a trip, time, and a total of duration idle time within periods spent outside a geofence.
+In this example, we will create a report that shows the total duration of a trip, time, and a total idling duration time within periods spent outside a geofence.

 Being familiar with creating reports and using Script Expressions in Event Rules.

 In the Expressions section, add a Script Expression and edit it.
-New report object can be used to access trip and idle information.
+The new report object can be used to access trip and idle information.

 Click on elements of the “report” object in the “Exposed objects and test values” panel to see additional information (same goes for other items in the panel).

 This new data could be used to regenerate a Trip & Idle-like report through events.
 This script would include: